Rudis1261/snap/README.md

 ## The Goal of this project
 * This is my take on this type of thing.
 * Build multiple URLs, at multiple resolutions, at the same time.
-* Then server the results in a easy to interpret way.
+* Then serve the results in a easy to interpret way.

 ## Prerequisites
 You will need to have **python** and **npm** (Node Package Manager) installed before you will be able to use this